griffink3/OptionsRanker/README.md

 # OptionsRanker
+By Griffin Kao
+May 19, 2018

-Given each person's rankings of options in a group this app shows which option maximizes utility
+Given the rankings of the options by each person in a group, this app determines which option maximizes utility.
+Programmed in Swift, buiilt on the iOS platform.